 Local Corn Mazes

+CHATFIELD FARMS

-CHATFIELD FARMS Fri.-Sun., Sept.
+Fri.-Sun., Sept.
 15-Oct.
 29, 9 a.m.-5 p.m.

+Chatfield Farms Location

-8500 W Deer Creek Canvon Rd, Littleton
+8500 W Deer Creek Canyon Rd, Littleton

 It's time to "seas" the day as you dive in to explore our seven-acre corn maze.
 This year's maze has a sea-creature theme for fun twists and tricky turns.
+The maze can be viewed from a 15-foot-tall bridge.
 Visitors under the age of 10 can explore the corn mini-maze.
 General admission tickets are not available Friday - Sunday during Corn Maze.
 Last entry is 5 p.m.
 Halloween masks and costumes are not permitted on the premises.
 Tickets must be purchased in advance for a specific time.

 ANDERSON FARMS

 6728 County Rd 3 1/4, Erie

 The maze at Anderson Farms is open day and night and is never haunted.
 The maze is divided into four sections; they will be indicated on your punch card.
 Do one section or complete all four!
 There are six checkpoints hidden in each of the three larger sections of the maze, totaling 18 checkpoints.

 THE PATCH IN ELIZABETH Opens Sept.
 23, 2023

 39980 Fox Trot Cir, Elizabeth

 Our maze is carved into a whopping 4 acres of tall corn stalks!
 We put activity stations along the paths with fun facts and quizzes to help you choose a direction for your exploration.
-We also plant a mini-maze for younger guests.
+Besides the large maze, we plant a mini-maze for younger guests.

 COTTONWOOD FARMS

 Sept.
 23 - Oct.
 31, 10 a.m. to 6 p.m.